 In adult chickens, vitamin A deficiency symptoms include weakness, lethargy, puffed out appearance, decreased egg production, and a watery discharge from their eyes that can develop into “milky cheesy” eye secretions.
 In baby chicks, symptoms can develop as early as 7 days of age.
 Symptoms in chicks include lack of appetite, stunted growth, sleepiness, weakness, imbalance and weight loss.
 If the deficiency is severe then walking difficulties can occur.

 Natural Sources: dandelion greens, sweet potato, broccoli, kale, spinach, pumpkin, cantaloupe, peas, tomatoes

 Vitamin B12 deficiencies can be responsible for lack of weight gain, decreased appetite, poor plumage quality, and nervous system issues.
 In addition often a decrease in size of egg laid, anemia, and fatty liver, kidney and heart disease can be seen too.
 Vitamin B12 is mostly found in fish and animal products.
-It is a rarely found in plant materials but sea kelp is high in vitamin B12.
+It is rarely found in plant materials, but sea kelp is high in vitamin B12.

 Natural Sources: yogurt, milk, cheese, fish, eggs, meat, sea kelp